TalalMJ/EDA_Project/Project_Proposal.md

 # Question/Need:
 The benefits gained from this Exploratory Data Analysis which is:

-1-Does Gender have any relation with overall score of students in academics.
+1-Does gender have any relation with overall score of students in academics?

-2-Is parental level of education effect the Students overall performance.
+2-Does parental level of education effect the Students overall performance?

-3-Does Race have any realation with students performance.
+3-Does race have any relation with students performance?

 4-We Will do all the Things That will Effect the Students Performance.